NNPDF/eko/doc/sphinx/source/Physics.rst

-We also change the evolution variable to :math:`t(\mu_F^2) = \ln(1/a_s(\mu_F^2))` and differential equations to solve is given by
+We also change the evolution variable to :math:`t(\mu_F^2) = \ln(1/a_s(\mu_F^2))` and then the differential equations to solve is given by

 .. math::
     \frac{d\tilde f_{ns}(N,\mu_F^2)}{dt}